Coles Logo

 Font and Colors

 Cards, C-magnets, balloons, and checkmarks are a thing of the past – now, the Coles trademark is incredibly simple.
-Since its adoption in 2007, the company had time to leave Wesfarmers and become independent again, but such large-scale changes did not affect its logo.
-The thing is that the name of the trading network is remembered by the customers exactly as it remains to this day: minimalistic, red, and consisting of large letters.
+Since its adoption in 2007, the company has had time to leave Wesfarmers and become independent again, but such large-scale changes have not affected its logo.
+The thing is, the name of the trading network is remembered by customers exactly as it is today: minimalistic, red, and in large letters.

 The red color (shade PANTONE 485 C) was not chosen by chance.
-It attracts customers’ attention with its brightness and is also associated with discounts because most promotional activities traditionally use exactly red palettes.
+It attracts customers’ attention with its brightness and is also associated with discounts, as most promotional activities traditionally use red palettes.